core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 By removing authentication credentials and deleting Recipient Contexts associated with stale Sender IDs, it is ensured that a recipient endpoint storing the latest group keying material does not store the authentication credentials of sender endpoints that are not current group members.
 This in turn allows group members to rely on stored authentication credentials to confidently verify the group membership of sender endpoints, when receiving incoming messages protected in group mode (see {{mess-processing}}).

-Such a strictness in managing the authentication credentials and Recipient Contexts associated with other group members is required for two reasons.
+Strictness in managing the authentication credentials and Recipient Contexts associated with other group members is required for two reasons.
 First, as further discussed in {{ssec-group-mode-security}}, it ensures that the group mode can be used securely, even in a group where the Group Encryption Algorithm does not provide integrity protection (see {{ssec-common-context-cs-enc-alg}}) and external signature checkers are used (see {{sec-processing-signature-checker}}).
 Second, it ensures that the wrong (old) authentication credential associated with a group member A is never used with a Sender ID that used to be associated with A and has been later issued to a different group member B (see {{sec-sid-recycling}}), thus preventing the need to recover from an identity mix-up.

 ### Recycling of Identifiers ###